 We would be talking about copywriting vs content writing, differences in a bit.
-But before that let me familiarize you with few other terms used in the creative writing space.
+But before that let me familiarize you with a few other terms used in the creative writing space.

 They lead the brand’s entire content strategy.
-From creating the content calendar, choosing how the content should look like when it should be published, they have a plethora of things to look at.
+From creating the content calendar, and choosing how the content should look like when it should be published, they have a plethora of things to look at.
 They ensure that quality content goes out at the right time and the aspired marketing goals are accomplished.

 SEO Content writing

 SEO content writing is the knack for creating content that would improve organic traffic via search engines.
 Google sets a benchmark of good and bad content which plays a crucial role in your website ranking.
 So, a good SEO content writer considers all these aspects while writing the content.